Course registration and re-enrolment

 The Courseplanner is an online programme with which you can browse through the course catalogue and plan your study efficiently.
 The Courseplanner generates a personal schedule which synchronizes with your Outlook agenda.

-Should you have missed the normal registration period, or if you wish to change courses, you may be able to register during the 'late registration days' just prior to the period (for dates click here).
-Some courses fill up quickly though so there is no guarantee that you can register: if the maximum amount of students was reached during the normal registration period, the course will remain closed during the 'late registration days'.
+Should you have missed the normal registration period, or if you wish to change courses, you may be able to register during the 'late enrolment days' just prior to the period (for dates check the late enrolment days).
+Some courses fill up quickly though so there is no guarantee that you can register: if the maximum amount of students was reached during the normal registration period, the course will remain closed during the 'late enrolment days'.